Dhamaka (2020 film): Plot

-Eyo is bad in studies and all that he does is fooling around with his friend Siva.
+Eyo is bad in studies and all that he does is fool around with his friend Siva.
 As Eyo's father is sure that his son is never going to achieve anything in life and he himself is having a cash crunch, he wants his son to marry Annie, a wealthy divorcée.
 After a series of jokes about her being divorced, Eyo is smitten by her charm when he sees her.
-Their marriage happens soon after.
-As Annie had challenged her ex-husband saying she will marry a younger man and have a baby in the tenth month, she is in a hurry to have a child.
+They marry soon after.
+As Annie had challenged her ex-husband saying she will marry a younger man and have a baby in the tenth month of her marriage, she is in a hurry to have a child.